peteroupc/html3dutil/tutorials/surfaces.md

 control point are the curve's end points.
 B&eacute;zier curves are a subset of B-spline curves and are created using the {@link H3DU.BSplineCurve.fromBezierCurve}
 method.
-* **Piecewise curves** These are curves made up of one or more other curves.
+* **Piecewise curves.** These are curves made up of one or more other curves.
-Piecewisec curves are created using the {@link H3DU.PiecewiseCurve} class.
+Piecewise curves are created using the {@link H3DU.PiecewiseCurve} class.

 Special curves include the following.
 All of these classes are supplemental extras.